 - 3. Current Network at a Glance This section shows the location of the monitoring sites and the pollutants measured at each site. - 4.
 Current Sites Summary This section provides information applicable to our overall network such as population.
 It also provides a brief overall purpose for each monitoring site. - 5.
 Direction of Future Air Monitoring This section gives a perspective of the major areas and initiatives AMS will be considering during the next few years. - 6.
 Proposed Changes to the Network This section describes changes that may occur within the next 18 months that would modify the network from how it is currently described in the AMNP. - 7.
-NCore Monitoring Network This section documents the NCore monitoring network codified in 40 CFR Part 58.10(a)(3) and 40 CFR Appendix D section 3. - 8.
-Pb Monitoring Network This section documents the Pb monitoring network codified in 40 CFR Part 58.10(a)(4) and 40 CFR Appendix D section 4.5. - 9.
-NO2 Monitoring Network This section documents the NO2 monitoring network codified in 40 CFR Part 58.10(a)(5) and 40 CFR Appendix D section 4.3. - 10.
-SO2 Monitoring Network This section documents the SO2 monitoring network codified in 40 CFR Part 58.10(a)(6) and 40 CFR Appendix D section 4.4. - 11.
-CO Monitoring Network This section documents the CO monitoring network codified in 40 CFR Part 58.10(a)(7) and 40 CFR Appendix D section 4.2. - 12.
-PM{2.5} Monitoring Network This section documents the PM{2.5} monitoring network codified in 40 CFR Part 58.10(a)(8) and 40 CFR Appendix D section 4.7. - 13.
-O3 Monitoring Network This section documents the O3 monitoring network codified in 40 CFR Appendix D section 4.1. - 14.
+NCore Monitoring Network This section documents the NCore monitoring network codified in 40 CFR Part 58.10(a)(3) and 40 CFR Part 58 Appendix D section 3. - 8.
+Pb Monitoring Network This section documents the Pb monitoring network codified in 40 CFR Part 58.10(a)(4) and 40 CFR Part 58 Appendix D section 4.5. - 9.
+NO2 Monitoring Network This section documents the NO2 monitoring network codified in 40 CFR Part 58.10(a)(5) and 40 CFR Part 58 Appendix D section 4.3. - 10.
+SO2 Monitoring Network This section documents the SO2 monitoring network codified in 40 CFR Part 58.10(a)(6) and 40 CFR Part 58 Appendix D section 4.4. - 11.
+CO Monitoring Network This section documents the CO monitoring network codified in 40 CFR Part 58.10(a)(7) and 40 CFR Part 58 Appendix D section 4.2. - 12.
+PM{2.5} Monitoring Network This section documents the PM{2.5} monitoring network codified in 40 CFR Part 58.10(a)(8) and 40 CFR Part 58 Appendix D section 4.7. - 13.
+O3 Monitoring Network This section documents the O3 monitoring network codified in 40 CFR Part 58.10(a)(9) (12) and 40 CFR part 58 Appendix D section 4.1. - 14.
 Detailed Information on Each Site This is the largest section of the AMNP.
 Each monitoring site is separately described in a table, complete with pictures and maps.
 The material is presented as: - A table providing information on the pollutants measured, sampling type, operating schedule, collection method, analysis method, spatial scale, monitoring objective, probe height, and begin date of each monitor; - Pictures taken at ground level of the monitoring station; - A map of the monitoring site complete with major cross streets and major air emission sources within 3000 meters (almost 2 miles); and - An aerial picture providing a north view of the site.